MAXIMAGO/vscode-extensions/README.md

 Unfortunately, VSCode currently does not support "soft" dependencies.
 Therefore, you need to install and then uninstall this extension in case you want to disable or remove specific extensions from the collection.

-## Code Extensions
+## Code cxtensions

-Code Extensions add language features or other useful tools to the Visual Studio Code Editor.
+Code extensions add language features or other useful tools to the Visual Studio Code Editor.

 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)